kylergib/swift-tp-sdk/README.md

 // Touch Portal tells the plugin that a setting has changed
 // returns: a list of SettingResponse objects
-// SettingResponse has a name property and a value property. plugin.onSettingsChange = { settingsList in
+// SettingResponse has a name property and a value property.
+// using onSettingsChange for the plugin give you a list of settings so they can all be processed at the same time plugin.onSettingsChange = { settingsList in
     settingsList.forEach { setting in
         print("settings change: \(setting.name) - \(setting.value)")
     }
+}

+// alternatively if you want to only handle the setting change for one setting at a time you can use
+// using onSettingChange on each setting indiviudually, will process one at a time
+// using both may cause issues, so would recommend one or the other, but specific use case will change it. setting.onSettingChange = { setting in
+    print(setting.name)
+    print(setting.value)
 }

 // tool tip is